otammato/6_ELK_monitoring_NodeJS_logs/README.md

 # ELK (Elastic search, Logstash, Kibana) for monotoring logs of a Node.js Application

-In this demo I am setting up a logs' monitoring solution for a sample NodeJS app based on ELK stack and 'bunyan' framework.
+In this demo I am setting up a logs' monitoring solution for a sample NodeJS app using Bunyan framework and ELK stack.

-The sample NodeJS app is the same app used in the series of previous projects.
+I am using the sample NodeJS app as in the series of previous projects.

 This Node.js app sets up a web-server and and based on two microservices: the frontend interface performing CRUD operations on the backend (MySQL database) and rendering the results on a web page.